jewetnitg/factory/docs/README.md

 ```

 for example.
-For all npm scripts available please see {@tutorial npm scripts}
+For all npm scripts available please see {@tutorial npm scripts}.

 API documentation
 ===========
-Please refer to {@link FactoryFactory}
+Please refer to {@link FactoryFactory}.